-These represent each Adjacency 103 that a surface has.
-They are always underneath a Surface Node 145.
+These represent each Adjacency 1041 that a surface has.
+They are always underneath a Surface Node 1461.
 They contain the following information:

-- The name of the zone at the surface is adjacent to along with the surface adjacent to along with the surface and surfac - The area of the adjacency in metres squared
+- The name of the zone state surface is adjacent to along with the surface number on that zone. - The area of the adjacency in metres squared